Adjudicated Guilty: What Does It Mean

 What Does Adjudication Withheld Mean?

 The judge, generally speaking, has wide discretion in deciding on a case.
-They do have to follow statutes, but depending on your case’s circumstances, the judge may decide to rule the adjudication withheld in your case.
-Meaning – it would not be a conviction.
+They do have to follow statutes, but depending on your circumstances, the judge may decide to rule the adjudication withheld, meaning it would not be a conviction.

-Some of the factors that a judge will consider in determining adjudication include any prior criminal record, your age, the particular facts of the case, and the type of offense.
+A judge will consider several factors in determining adjudication, including any prior criminal record, age, the particular facts of the case, and the type of offense.

 Note: there are restrictions to getting an adjudication withheld in your case.
 Florida law does not allow certain crimes – such as DUI – to be eligible for adjudication withheld, including cases against juveniles.
 The only way to be eligible for withholding of adjudication is if the DUI charge from law enforcement is reduced to a lesser offense, another critical reason to have a skilled, experienced Clearwater criminal defense attorney.